Biden’s condemnation of riot violence ‘too late,’ Trump says; what the record shows on Dem's response

 “We need to distinguish between legitimate peaceful protest -- and opportunistic violent destruction,” he said.
 “And we must be vigilant about the violence that's being done by the incumbent president to our democracy and to the pursuit of justice.”

-In that speech, and elsewhere, Biden spent considerably more time attacking police brutality and the response of the Trump administration -- particularly in Washington, D.C., where protesters were pushed back in for what critics said was a photo opportunity by President Trump at St. John’s Church.
+In that speech, and elsewhere, Biden spent considerably more time attacking police brutality and the response of the Trump administration -- particularly in Washington, D.C., where protesters were pushed back and sprayed with a tear gas-like irritant ahead of what critics said was a photo opportunity by President Trump at St. John’s Church.

 Over the summer, as riots raged on near the Hatfield Courthouse in Portland, and the Trump administration sent law enforcement to deal with the unrest, much of Biden’s attention would focus on that instead, accusing the feds of attacking “peaceful protesters” -- with little mention of the riots that had triggered a federal response in the first place.